Ruhul-Quddus-Tamim/Kubernetes_Practice/K8s Engine Deployment/README.md

 6. Switch back to the browser tab that is connected to the external LoadBalancer service ip and refresh the page.
 You should continue to see the standard Welcome to nginx page showing that the Service is automatically balancing traffic to the canary deployment.

 # Session affinity
-The service configuration used in the lab does not ensure that all requests from a single client will always connect to the same Pod.
+The service configuration used in here does not ensure that all requests from a single client will always connect to the same Pod.
 Each request is treated separately and can connect to either the normal nginx deployment or to the nginx-canary deployment.

 This potential to switch between different versions may cause problems if there are significant changes in functionality in the canary release.
 To prevent this you can set the `sessionAffinity` field to `ClientIP` in the specification of the service if you need a client's first request to determine which Pod will be used for all subsequent connections.